 CNG is compressed natural gas.
 It kept under the pressure.
-LPG is liquefied petroleum gas and it kept under normal pressure and temperature.
+LPG is liquefied petroleum gas and it is kept under normal pressure and temperature.

-Does CNG damage car engine?
+Does CNG damage the car engines?

 CNG does not damage the car engines and also not reduce the engine life,